ECastro10/shuffler/README.txt

 setuptools (36.0.1)
 wheel (0.29.0)

-Feel free to use it, it doesn't protect handle XSS because it is just a simple tool that I created for a simple purpose.
+Feel free to use it, it doesn't protect against XSS because it is just a simple tool that I created for a simple purpose.
 I did borrow 4 lines of code that are based on Fisher-Yates shuffle provided Alexey Lebedev on Stack Overflow.